 An efficient DRS is deliberate for implementation in Scotland by means of July subsequent 12 months with England and Wales following thereafter.

 Stephen Moorhouse, basic supervisor at CCEP GB, stated: “Increasing the amount of recycled plastic we use is a critical point in our sustainable packaging journey and reaching 100%rPET puts us one step closer to achieving our ambition of a world without waste – collecting and recycling a bottle or can for every one that we sell by 2025.”

 Environment Minister, Rebecca Pow, stated: “I’m thrilled to peer Coca-Cola Great Britain taking this important step to verify its on-the-go bottles are constituted of 100% recycled plastic.

 “We are committed to crack down on plastic pollution through our landmark reforms such as a deposit return scheme for drinks containers and making manufacturers more responsible for their packaging.
 Bold measures of this nature from industry will play a huge role in helping us to achieve this ambition.”

-Helen Bird, strategic technical manager, WRAP, said: “It takes 75% less energy to make a plastic bottle from recycled plastic, and with plastic waste significantly contributing to fossil emissions when incinerated it’s never been more important to specify recycled content and keep packaging in a circular system.
+Helen Bird, strategic technical supervisor, WRAP, stated: “It takes 75% less energy to make a plastic bottle from recycled plastic, and with plastic waste significantly contributing to fossil emissions when incinerated it’s never been more important to specify recycled content and keep packaging in a circular system.
 It’s positive to see Coke, founding members of The UK Plastics Pact, continuing to push the boundaries on design and engaging with its customers to place the bottles in the recycling, since achieving 100% recycled content is going to be strongly reliant on getting those bottles back.”